ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 3. The node's authorization to be a group member is not valid anymore, either because the access token has expired, or it has been revoked.
 If the AS provides Token introspection (see Section 5.7 of {{I-D.ietf-ace-oauth-authz}}), the KDC can optionally use it and check whether the node is still authorized for that group in that role.

    In either case, once aware that a node is not authorized anymore, the KDC has to remove the unauthorized node from the list of group members, if the KDC keeps track of that.

+Furthermore, in case of forced eviction, the KDC removes the public key of the evicted node if the KDC keep tracks of that, and possibly removes the evicted node from the list of observers of the resource at ace-group/GROUPNAME (if observable).

+Then, the KDC deletes the sub-resource ace-group/GROUPNAME/nodes/NODENAME associated to the evicted node.
+After that, the KDC MAY explicitly inform the evicted node, by means of the following methods.

-In case of forced eviction, the KDC MAY explicitly inform the leaving node, if the Client implements the 'control_uri' resource specified in {{gid-post}}.
-To this end, the KDC MAY send a DEL request, targeting the URI specified in the 'control_uri' parameter of the Joining Request.
+* If the evicted node implements the 'control_uri' resource specified in {{gid-post}}, the KDC sends a DEL request, targeting the URI specified in the 'control_uri' parameter of the Joining Request (see {{gid-post}}).

+* If the evicted node is observing its associated sub-resource at ace-group/GROUPNAME/nodes/NODENAME (see {{node-get}}), the KDC sends an unsolicited 4.04 (Not Found) response, which does not include the Observe option and indicates that the observed resource has been deleted (see Section 3.2 of {{RFC7641}}).
+Consistently, the KDC also removes the node's entry from the list of observers of the sub-resource.

 # ACE Groupcomm Parameters {#params}